-Prospective students applying for the Master of Arts in Art Education degree must submit an application form, the application fee of \$50, official transcripts, and two artifacts for review.
+Prospective students applying for the Master of Arts in Art Education degree must submit an Admissions Application Form, an application fee of \$50, official transcripts, and two artifacts for review.

 The application to the Master of Arts in Art Education is designed to showcase prospective students' professional qualifications, passion for art education, and ability to succeed in a master's-level program.
 Applicants must submit the following artifacts for review: